-There will be no directed transfers, other than where employees have been appointed to, but not yet deployed into, relieving positions.
+There will be no directed transfers into relieving positions, other than where employees have been appointed to, but not yet deployed into, relieving positions.
 If a worker is deployed to a relieving position and subsequently applies for and is appointed to a vacancy to a coloured watch the worker cannot be redeployed to a relieving watch unless they agrees.